yuvalkarif/portfolio/src/data/markdowns/social-media.md

 order: 0
 ---

-Write posts, update your profile, search and follow friends, and browse your feed with Mernbook.
+Write posts, update your profile, search and follow friends and browse your feed with Mernbook.